 Heather Siefers is the Senior Manager of Clinical Supplies and Specimen management at Aeras.
 In her role she provides oversight of the acquisition, tracking, transport and storage of biological specimens and ancillary supplies for active clinical trials and supportive preclinical studies.
 Prior to joining Aeras, Heather was the Director of Repository Operations at SeraCare BioServices where she managed the Accelerated Cure Project’s Sample Repository.
 She has been a member of the International Society for Biological and Environmental Repositories since 2004 and currently serves on the organization’s Board of Directors as the society’s Treasurer.
 She is a graduate of the University of Maryland with a BS in microbiology and a MS in environmental biology from Hood College.
 Heather joined the MS community in 2003 when she was diagnosed with relapsing-remitting MS and since that time has been an avid supporter for the development of advocacy and educational programs for MS patients.

 Russ Waitman, PhD

 Dr. Russ Waitman is Associate Professor of Internal Medicine, Director of Medical Informatics, and Associate Vice Chancellor for Enterprise Analytics at the University of Kansas Medical Center.
 He served in the United States Air Force as a Medical Service Corps officer.
 He received his masters and doctorate in biomedical engineering from Vanderbilt University conducting knowledge discovery research in critical care and perioperative environments.
 As Vanderbilt biomedical informatics faculty, he led Computerized Provider Order Entry and inpatient clinical systems.
-He currently leads biomedical informatics for KUMC’s Clinical and Translational Science Award, the PCORnet Greater Plains Collaborative Clinical Data Research Network, and chairs the PCORnet Data Committee.
+He currently leads biomedical informatics for KUMC’s Clinical and Translational Science Award, the PCORnet Greater Plains Collaborative Clinical Data Research Network, and is a member of the PCORnet Data Committee.